ionep/compiler/README.md

 given at the bottom.
 At the current version, it generates an abstract syntax tree and a symbol table.
 Also, it makes sure that there is no memory leaks by manually deallocating all memory.

+It generates a C file named "rexec.c" for a given regex which we can use to match string for that regex.

 ## 📝 How It Works
 - **Flex (`lexer/lexer.l`)** tokenizes the input characters.